2023 Curriculum CFA Program Level I Corporate Finance

 Available to members

 Capital structure refers to the specific mix of debt and equity used to finance a company’s assets and operations.
 From a corporate perspective, equity represents a more expensive, permanent source of capital with greater financial flexibility.
-Debt, on the other hand, represents a cheaper, finite-to-maturity capital source that legally obligates the company to fixed, promised cash outflows with the need to refinance at some future date at an unknown cost.
+Financial flexibility allows a company to raise capital on reasonable terms when capital is needed.
+Conversely, debt represents a cheaper, finite-to-maturity capital source that legally obligates a company to make promised cash outflows on a fixed schedule with the need to refinance at some future date at an unknown cost.

-Since we are considering how a company minimizes its overall cost of capital, the focus here is on the market values of debt and equity.
-Therefore, capital structure is also affected by changes in the market value of a company’s securities over time, particularly the share price.
+Because we are considering how a company minimizes its overall cost of capital, the focus is on the market values of debt and equity.
+Therefore, capital structure is also affected by changes in the market value of a company’s securities over time.